-G. Effective August 1, 1993, the dental plan is as follows:
+G. The dental plan is as follows:

 Employees who currently have Delta Care, a dental HMO, will be able to continue in this program and new enrollees will be accepted.

-The HMO requires utilization of a plan dentist in exchange for smaller copayments on many procedures.
+The HMO requires utilization of a plan dentist in exchange for smaller co-payments on many procedures.
 The City agrees to provide this Dental Plan to retirees and their spouses.